 Author Note: These data were collected by the Functional Medicine Coaching Academy, Inc., for quality improvement purposes.
 Thank you to Douglas Bonett at University of California, Santa Cruz, for statistical consultation.

 Positive Health is a concept within the field of Positive Psychology that promotes identification and enhancement of health assets, which are individual factors that produce longevity, decreased illness, and higher quality of life, such as optimism, fitness, and close relationships (Seligman et al., 2013).
 Within healthcare, bolstering client health assets (as opposed to focusing on decreasing health risks) is an important method of disease prevention and health promotion.
+In fact, many people voluntarily search “medical studies near me” to be a part of the testing team who are preparing new medication purely to help humanity.
 Health coaching is an emerging field that helps mobilize clients to engage in decision making and attitude change that leads to positive health behaviors, increased health assets, and improved health outcomes (Rotegard, Moore, Fagermoen, & Ruland, 2010; Sharma, Willard-Grace, Hessler, Bodenheimer, & Thom, 2016).